KubotaYugo/Impression-CLIP/README.md

 ### ⚙️ Preprocessing

 Run the following scripts to preprocess the MyFonts dataset.
 More details can be found in the paper and the header comments of each script.
+The `fontnames` directory contains the list of fonts used in our experiments, as well as the train/validation/test splits.

 ```
 python preprocess_fonts.py